 Listen to this podcast from The Money Show where Pavlo Phitidis discusses “product, people, or processes”

 Products can and will be imitated and replicated by competitors.
 With time and money, their value erodes.
 People come and go, and skills are more available now than ever before.
-A mindset arguing that people hold the value.
+A mindset arguing that people hold the business value.
 Then if that’s so, where is the value in the business if people come and go?
 Processes create the experience behind every engagement with a business.
 If a good experience a customer, supplier, or employee has with the company is reliable and predictable, they will continue to support that business.
 To get this right means that you need to understand your customers’ needs, wants, psychographics, and behaviours.
 It means you need to have a definitive culture and set of values that attract and repel employees, leaving you with those that identify with your company and, therefore, customers.
 In the order of processes, these elements need good products to trade effectively.